botjagwar/botjagwar/readme.md

 Visit [Pywikibots installation manual](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation) for more details on how to do that.

 To confirm whether you have a working installation, run `make test`.
 All tests should pass.
+However, some of them may not pass on the Raspberry Pi due files not being deleted after teardowns.

 ## Components